khaneliman/khanelivim/README.md

   - neo-tree: A file explorer
   - noice.nvim: A highly customizable notification system
   - which-key: A popup that displays possible keybindings
+  - yazi: A plugin that is the best way to navigate filesystems

 - Git Integration:
   - git-conflict: A plugin to help resolve git conflicts